Holistic Therapy Insurance UK: What Does It Cover?

 What is holistic therapy?

 Holistic therapy refers to a healing approach that treats the whole person.
 Holistic therapists typically aim to improve a person’s physical, emotional, mental, and spiritual health, recognizing that each of these tend to be intertwined.
-They may use a variety of techniques, such as mindfulness, breath work, massage, acupuncture, and/or aromatherapy, to care for a patient’s mind, body, and spirit.
+Professionals may use a variety of techniques, such as mindfulness, breath work, massage, acupuncture, and/or aromatherapy, to care for a patient’s mind, body, and spirit.

 What are holistic insurance services for complementary therapy providers?